Aerendir/bundle-features/docs/Features/Differences-Between-Countable-and-Rechargeable.md

 If you set the `free_recharge` configuration of a `RechargeableFeature` when the default plan is built, this quantity is set as the remained quantity of units.

-Conversely, a `CountableFeature` has packs that can be subscribed as they are renewed each time the subscription period ends.
+Conversely, a `CountableFeature` has packs that can be subscribed as they are refreshed each time the refresh period ends.

 So, if you want to give some free units to your users, you have to set a package with no prices that will become the default subscribed one when the default subscription is created.